nordic-institute/X-Road/doc/UseCases/uc-cs_x-road_use_case_model_for_central_server_management_1.2_Y-883-6.md

 3. CS administrator confirms.

-4. System deletes the backup file and displays the message “Selected backup deleted successfully”.
+4. System deletes the backup file displays the message “Selected backup deleted successfully”.

 5. System logs the event “Delete backup file” to the audit log.

+6. System deletes the backup file from the the list of configuration backup files.

 **Extensions**: